 Financial Aid can be confusing, so we have compiled a list of questions from past and current students to help you as you apply.
-Additionally, we have added questions related to paying your bill that we think would be helpful for every student to know.

 Once you have been accepted into Wheaton College, you can access your financial aid information on the Banner Self-Service link in the Wheaton Portal.
 The Admissions Office sends out instructions for creating a Wheaton email account and accessing the Wheaton Portal.

 In order for a student to receive federal financial aid and/or institutional need-based financial aid, the student must be eligible to apply.
 For eligibility information, please visit our Financial Aid Eligibility page.
 All students who are eligible and demonstrate financial need are eligible to receive aid.
 Nearly 80% of enrolled students receive some form of financial aid.

 When you complete the Free Application for Federal Student Aid (FAFSA), the federal government sends your FAFSA information to the Student Financial Services Office at Wheaton.
 Our financial aid staff uses this information to assess your need.
 Each family is expected to contribute a portion of the parents' income and assets and a portion of the student's earnings and assets.
 With our Net Price Calculator, families can input their data and receive an estimate of their financial aid award at Wheaton College.